GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/project/project-sandbox/securitycontrols.md

 * n/a to this package

 ## Guardrail 2 - Global Admins should be secured
-* AC-3(7) - Role policies for accounts are being set in this package.
-The "Editor" role is granted to a customizable user, group or service account.
+* AC-3(7) - ACCESS ENFORCEMENT | ROLE-BASED ACCESS CONTROL :
+    Role policies for accounts are being set in this package.
+The "Editor" role is granted to a customizable user, group or service account through `setters.yaml`.

 ## Guardrail 4 - CBS access to billing should be granted
 * n/a to this package